jbirddog/blue/README.md

 ## Opcodes

-Opcodes are described in `b.inc` and are subject to change.
+Opcodes are defined in `b.inc` and are subject to change.

 ## Reading